uheerme/looset-landing/index.md

   block: feature-1
   media_alignment: Right
   content: Looset Diagram helps you to <strong>understand the code</strong> you work
-    with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong>. <br><br>It automatically generates graph diagrams where each Code Block is a node and a connection is created when a Code Block references another Code Block.
+    with by giving more than just colored text in an editor and showing a <strong>graph of call references</strong>. <br><br>It automatically generates graph diagrams, where each Code Block is a node, and a connection is created when a Code Block references another Code Block.
 When a <strong>folder is collapsed</strong> all its Code Blocks get <strong>hidden inside the folder</strong> and their connections start to point to the folder node, acting as a <strong>black box</strong>.
 It's